YehorYehorychev/Playwright-Framework/README.md

 You have Docker Desktop installed on your system.
 You have an understanding of how to use Docker containers.

-# To run the docker compose file run:
+# To run tests using a Docker container, open the project and execute the command:

 ``docker-compose -f docker-compose.yml up``

-## Manual container creation instruction
+## Manual container creation instruction (Optional)
 If you need to create a Docker Container manually, follow these steps:

 Open a terminal or command prompt window.